rehierl/metalsmith-doctoc/readme.md

 ## Overview

-In general you will use YAML frontmatter to mark your files as to be processed:
+In general you will use YAML frontmatter to define properties that mark your files as "to be processed":

 ```
 ---